Best for Protection in the Bathroom

 - $89 for On the Go, In the Home, and In the Bathroom

-The one-time fee is comprehensive; it includes shipping, activation, and equipment fees.
-There are no additional startup costs.
+The above fees all include shipping, activation, and equipment costs.
+There are no additional startup fees.

 Device Prices and Features